 Instant Pot Bone Broth

-I always have a few jars of homemade bone broth in the fridge.
-It keeps for weeks and is great for adding depth and flavor to meals.
 My favorite style of bone broth is spicy, aromatic, garlicky, and rich.
-This comes with a recipe that should be followed more like a rough guide -- add more of what you like, leave out what you don't, it's a forgiving and easy way to make your own nutritious broth.
+This recipe should be followed more like a rough guide -- add more of what you like, leave out what you don't, throw something new in there, it's a forgiving and easy way to make your own nutritious broth.

 North 44 Bone Broth